 Fran Cargill (1920-2017) spent her childhood summers at Penland School of Crafts as a student learning from her aunt "Miss" Lucy Morgan.
 In 1934, with the encouragement of Miss Lucy's brother Rev. A. Rufus Morgan, Fran Cargill and Louise Slagle (1887-1961) developed Nonah Craft Center, a craft instruction facility in Cartoogechaye, near the town of Franklin N.C.
 Many craftspeople, especially weavers, developed their skills at Nonah Craft Center.
 This legacy continues today on Carl Slagle Rd. in Franklin N.C.

-Some of us sell our work while others work on projects as gifts for family and friends and weave items for their own homes.
+Some of us sell our work while others work on projects as gifts for family and friends and weave items for our own homes.
 Weaving is the interlocking of warp and weft, and ancient skill.
 Here in the Southern Appalachians many homesteads had large "barn-frame looms (barn looms) used for making clothing, often "linsey-woolsey" for garments.
-Rag rugs could be found on the floors of homes and beautiful coverlets (the patterns, or as we call them, drafts) came from early settlers and were patiently woven as bed coverings.
-Currently, woven goods by hobbyists and craft professionals range in style and color and may be traditional in design or contemporary.
+Rag rugs could be found on the floors of homes and beautiful coverlets.
+The patterns, called drafts for those came from early settlers and were passed down through generations.
+Currently, woven goods by hobbyists and craft professionals are endless in style and color, and may be traditional or contemporary.

 Nonah Crafts Handweavers of Franklin has been a member of the Southern Highlands Handicraft Guild for many years.
 We demonstrate our hand loom craft at community events, sell handwoven items, and teach.
-Our organization is unique in that most hand weaving guilds meet for workshops and show and tell, whereas we also have the opportunity to weave together at our cabin each week on Tuesdays.
-Other days and times are available by appointment.
+Our organization is unique in that most hand weaving guilds meet for workshops, and show and tell, whereas we also have the opportunity to weave together at our cabin each week on Tuesdays.
+Other days and times to visit and see our studio can be requested by appointment.

 one type of modern loom